20joshuaz/tcp-over-udp/DESIGN.md

-### Program Design
+# Program Design

+## Workflows
-#### Client Walkthrough
+### Client Walkthrough
 The client initiates the three-way handshake.
 It keeps sending SYN segments until it receives a SYNACK from the server.
 The client sends an ACK back.
-These actions are implemented using the built-in socket and timer functions.
+These actions are implemented using the built-in socket, timer, and select functions.

 The client then creates a window (written by me and implemented as a queue).
 The window holds all the segments currently in transit (segments that have not been ACKed).
 The client opens the input file for reading and begins sending data until it fills the window.
 The client then